 Welcome kindred spirit, before we begin let's bring awareness to why you were drawn to this topic.

-How does your body feel when you reflect on easing the mind?
+How does your body feel when you reflect on noticing what brings you joy?

 What emotions come to the surface?